-Rutledge, a Federalist, was the representative for South Carolina's 2nd congressional district from 1801 to 1803.
+Rutledge was the representative for South Carolina’s 2nd congressional district as a Federalist.
+He served from 1801 to 1803.

 From Jun 1797 to Mar 1803, Rutledge missed 115 of 393 roll call votes, which is 29.3%.
 This is worse than the median of 17.7% among the lifetime records of representatives serving in Mar 1803.
 The chart below reports missed votes over time.

 |Nov 1797-Feb 1798||19||0||0.0%||0th|

 |Dec 1801-May 1802||94||56||59.6%||92nd|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000